Yanok35/quick-html-editor/README.md

 Quick setup guide
 -----------------

-Follow this step to install the Quick HTML Editor on your machine.
+Follow these steps to install the Quick HTML Editor on your machine.

 1. First, prepare a Virtual Environment for python: